OfficeDev/office-js-docs-pr/docs/word/import-template.md

 ### Manage user settings

 [Enable single sign-on (SSO) in an Office Add-in](../develop/sso-in-office-add-ins.md) to support persisting user data and settings across multiple documents.
-If your service provides or hosts the bibliography library, an authorized user can access and select from that bibliography in their document.
+If your service provides or hosts the document template library, an authorized user can access and apply a template in their document.

 You can also [persist add-in state and settings](../develop/persisting-add-in-state-and-settings.md) in the user's current document.